DerSchimi/raspi_air/README.md

 ## Project Description

-This project is designed to read data from a SDS011 sensor connected to a Raspberry Pi and log the data into CSV files.
-The project also includes a web interface to list all log files from a directory and generate charts from the data in the log files.
+This project is designed to read data from a SDS011 sensor connected to a Raspberry Pi and log the data to an adafruit dashboard.

 ## Experimental App